toji-ut/Prime-number-finder-without-division/README.md

 Looking for the largest prime number for MAX = 8381000... </br>
 The largest prime number found for MAX = 8381000: 8380991 </br>

-Biggest prime number I could find before I got error "segmentation fault (core dumped)"
+The biggest prime number I could find before I got the error "segmentation fault (core dumped)"